Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-v1/readme.md

 Sets the edge security policy for the specified backend bucket.
 */
 await gapi.client.compute.backendBuckets.setEdgeSecurityPolicy({ backendBucket: "backendBucket", project: "project",  });

 /*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.compute.backendBuckets.setIamPolicy({ project: "project", resource: "resource",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.backendBuckets.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Updates the specified BackendBucket resource with the data included in the request.